gilch/hissp/docs/lissp_quickstart.rst

-   '𝐀                                     ;Alias for 'A (munges to unicode normal form KC) '+                                     ;'xPLUS_ '->>                                   ;'xH_xGT_xGT_ :->>                                   ;Control words don't represent identifiers, don't munge.
+   '𝐀                                     ;Alias for 'A (munges to unicode normal form KC) '+                                     ;'xPLUS_ '->>                                   ;'xH_xGT_xGT_ :->>                                   ;These don't represent identifiers, don't munge.

    'SPAM\ \"\(\)\;EGGS                    ;These would terminate a symbol if not escaped.
-   '\42                                   ;'xDIGITxFOUR_2 Python identifiers can't start with digits.
+   '\42                                   ;'xDIGITxFOUR_2 Digits can't start identifiers.
    '\.                                    ;'xFULLxSTOP_
    '\\                                    ;'xBSLASH_
    '\a\b\c                                ;Escapes allowed, but not required here.

    "string"                               ;Double-quotes only!
-   'string'                               ;'stringx1QUOTE_ symbol.
+   'not-string'                           ;'notxH_stringx1QUOTE_ symbol.

    "string
    with